HealthyStockInformation about medications

 Mechanism of action

-Orlistat belongs to a group of medicines called lipase inhibitors.
-This medicine works by preventing the absorption of dietary fat in your body.
+Orlistat is a lipase inhibitor.
+It works by preventing the absorption of dietary fat in stomach.

-Enzymes in your digestive system, called lipases, help digest (or break down) fat.
+Enzymes in the digestive system, called lipases, help digest (or break down) fat.
 When taken with meals, Xenical (Orlistat) attaches to the lipases and blocks them from breaking down some of the fat you have eaten.
-The undigested fat cannot be absorbed and is eliminated in your bowel movements.
-By working this way, Orlistat helps block about one-third of the fat in the foods you eat from being absorbed by your body.
+The undigested fat cannot be absorbed and is eliminated in the bowel movements.
+By working this way, Orlistat helps block about one-third of the fat in the foods you eat from being absorbed by the body.

 References

 • 1.
-XENical in the prevention of diabetes in obese subjects (XENDOS) study: a randomized study of orlistat as an adjunct to lifestyle changes for the prevention of type 2 diabetes in obese patients.
-Torgerson JS, Hauptman J, Boldrin MN, Sjo"stro"m L. Diabetes Care.
+Torgerson JS, Hauptman J, Boldrin MN, Sjöström L. XENical in the prevention of diabetes in obese subjects (XENDOS) study: a randomized study of orlistat as an adjunct to lifestyle changes for the prevention of type 2 diabetes in obese persons.
+Diabetes Care.
 2004 Jan;27(1):155-61.

 • 2.
 Diamanti-Kandarakis E, Katsikis I, Piperi C, Alexandraki K, Panidis D. Effect of long-term orlistat treatment on serum levels of advanced glycation end-products in women with polycystic ovary syndrome.
 Clin Endocrinol (Oxf).
 2007 Jan;66(1):103-9.